oqtane/oqtane.docs/src/pages/guides/troubleshooting/troubleshooting-database.md

 ## Database Migrations

 Database migrations are a critical part of setting up and maintaining Oqtane's database.
-Here’s how to troubleshoot migration issues:
+Here's how to troubleshoot migration issues:

 ### 2.1. **Failed Migrations**